-Ms. Bjorklund explained that the Center for Medicare & Medicaid Innovation (CMMI) was created under the ACA as a framework for testing and expanding new ideas, as long as those ideas maintained access to quality and either maintained or decreased spending.
-If these goals were met, a proposal could proceed with congressional action.
+Ms. Bjorklund explained that the demo is proposed under the authority of the Center for Medicare & Medicaid Innovation (CMMI), which was created under the ACA as a framework for testing and expanding new payment and delivery system reform ideas, as long as those ideas maintained access and quality and either maintained or decreased spending.
+If these goals are met, a proposal can be expanded and made permanent without congressional action.